matrix-org/matrix-spec/content/client-server-api/_index.md

 `web` clients can use redirect URIs that:

-- MUST use the `https` scheme
+- MUST use the `https` scheme.
-- MUST NOT use a user or password in the authority component of the URI
+- MUST NOT use a user or password in the authority component of the URI.
-- MUST use the client URI as a common base for the authority component, as defined previously
+- MUST use the client URI as a common base for the authority component, as defined previously.
-- MAY include an `application/x-www-form-urlencoded` formatted query component
+- MAY include an `application/x-www-form-urlencoded` formatted query component.

-For example, with `https://example.com/` as the client URI,

-These are valid redirect URIs:
+For example, with `https://example.com/` as the client URI, the following are valid redirect URIs:
 - `https://example.com/callback`
 - `https://app.example.com/callback`
 - `https://example.com:5173/?query=value`

-These are invalid redirect URIs:
+With the same client URI, the following are invalid redirect URIs:
 - `https://example.com/callback#fragment`
 - `http://example.com/callback`
 - `http://localhost/`